 All employees and workers have a statutory right to receive a statement of employment particulars from day one of their employment, and the statement must contain specific information outlined within the Employment Rights Act 1996.

 A failure to provide a statement, or where a statement is provided which does not contain the required information, could lead to the employee making a reference to an employment tribunal to determine their terms of employment.
 Additionally, an employee may receive compensation for a failure to be provided a statement where they win an alternative claim at the employment tribunal.

 Statements of employment particulars are also known as statements of main terms, SMTs or can be called employment contracts.

-Changes to the statutory scheme took effect from 6 April 2020.
-These include extending the right to receive a statement to all workers, increasing the mandatory information and making this a day-one right.
+Changes to the law on how statements are provided took effect from 6 April 2020.
 More information on these changes can be found within our in-depth review of this area.

 Following a consultation carried out in 2019, the government has confirmed new legislation will be introduced to ensure confidentiality clauses used in employment terms do not purport to prevent individuals from making disclosures to the police, regulated health and care professionals, or legal professionals.
 Further requirements will also be introduced, including ensuring the limits on confidentiality are clearly set out in plain English.